 A family member being estranged has no relevance when it comes to their ability to contest a will.

-If an estranged family member is a direct heir of the deceased and if the deceased had no other estate planning documents, they generally would be entitled to contest their will.
+If an estranged family member is a direct heir of the deceased, they generally would be entitled to contest their will.
 This would hold true regardless of whether or not they were named in the will.

 Of course, even if they have standing, they would still need to prove their basis for challenging the will is legitimate.